Beausoleil, Alpes-Maritimes: Politics

 The town's border with Monaco was largely fixed during the 18th century.
 What is now known as Beausoleil was administered from La Turbie prior to 1904, when the town was incorporated.
 Along with other French communes adjacent to Monaco, the electorate has traditionally had a sizable proportion which is left-leaning: Roger Bennati, mayor of the town 1989–1995, served under Communist affiliation.
 Monaco's political parties are more right-leaning.

+There have been no border controls on its border with Monaco since 1963.